goehte/yellow-mdform/README.md

 Or increase timeout value in the code (actual time between submit a form form one IP address is 10s)

-## License
-GNU GENERAL PUBLIC LICENSE - Feel free to use, modify, and distribute.

 ## Credits
 Special thanks to:
 * Giovanni Salmeri for the extension: [Yellow Table](https://github.com/GiovanniSalmeri/yellow-table)